 With tax codes in Turkey becoming more in line with international norms, Turkey is becoming more appealing to foreign investors who want to purchase real estate in the country.

-The previously confusing corporate tax laws in Turkey have been greatly simplified.
-As a result, the country has a clear corporate tax code that is competitive in the OECD region, clearing any legal obstacles that may discourage investors from buying property in Turkey.
-This will allow a surge in foreign investment, which will likely drive the country’s growth to unprecedented levels in the coming years.
-So if you’re considering a Turkish property investment, aside from a $1 million minimum investment for Turkish citizenship, and if you’re searching for an additional reason to invest in Turkey, these tax benefits might assist convince you:
+The previously confusing corporate tax laws in Turkey have been simplified.
+As a result, it is clearing any legal obstacles that may discourage investors from buying property in Turkey in the competitive OECD region.
+This will allow a surge in foreign investment, which will likely drive the country’s growth to great levels in the coming years.

-A 0.948% stamp duty tax was imposed on real estate “promise to sell” agreements as of January 2017.
+- Stamp duty is exempted at 0%: A 0.948% stamp duty tax was imposed on real estate “promise to sell” agreements as of January 2017.
 Buyers routinely rely on real estate purchase agreements when selling a property expected to transfer in a set amount of time, provided the last criteria are met.
-The same reduction has been made to stamp duty on residential property sales agreements with a down payment, which used to be 0.948 percent and is now 0.
+The same reduction has been made to stamp duty on residential property sales agreements with a down payment, which used to be 0.948% and is now 0.

-A decree dated March 2017 has reduced the land registry costs for authorized real estate sales and purchases by 2 percent, with a further 1.5 percent reduction for the seller and the buyer.
+- Land registration fee decrease: A decree dated March 2017 has reduced the land registry costs for authorized real estate sales and purchases by 2%, with a further 1.5% reduction for the seller and the buyer.

-Since March 2017, non-resident foreign natural people, foreign corporations that do not produce money in Turkey via a workplace, and Turkish individuals who are away from their country for more than six months to work or live have been given a VAT exemption on property purchases of 18%.
-However, this exemption is only available for direct residential or workplace sales, and the buyer must acquire the property with foreign currency and maintain it for at least one year.
+- A VAT exemption: Since March 2017, non-resident foreign nationals and foreign corporations that do not earn money in Turkey via a workplace have been given a VAT exemption on property purchases of 18%.
+However, this exemption is only available for direct residential or workplace sales.
+The buyer must acquire the property with foreign currency and keep it for at least one year.

-Turkey’s banking institutions are well established, and procuring the best financing option for your home acquisition is speedy and straightforward.
-Residential and commercial real estate investment is the most stable and secure means of investing in the property market.
+Turkey’s banking institutions are well established and provide the best financing options for your home acquisition in a fast and straightforward process.
+Residential and commercial property investment is the most stable and secure means of investing in the real estate market.
 Turkish real estate values are rising year after year.
-Investments in the rapidly expanding Turkish real estate market provide investors with handsome returns.
+Investments in the rapidly expanding Turkish real estate market provide investors with remarkable returns.

-Research shows that Turkey’s real estate is the best investment opportunity in the country, with a 150% return.
-Moreover, the only Turkish financial vehicle that consistently delivers substantial profits is real estate.
+Research shows that Turkey’s real estate market is the best investment opportunity in the country, with a 150% return.
+Moreover, the only Turkish financial factor that consistently delivers substantial profit is real estate.

 6. Turkey’s Location

-Turkey is the 37th biggest country globally, and its coastline is lined with beach resorts that enthrall more and more foreign purchasers as they travel from east to west.
+Turkey is the 37th biggest country globally and its coastline is full of beach resorts that impress more foreign buyers every time they travel from east to west.
 An English-themed town dubbed Little Britain sprung up in Altinkum, drawing the attention of many British citizens.

 Generally speaking, this group of poisonous gases terminology is “greenhouse gases,” or GHG.
 The 2018 enactment of Turkey’s Energy Efficiency Action Act went into effect.
-It devotes about $ 11 billion to energy efficiency to lower GHG emissions.
-Turkey was a co-leader of the assembly that met to discuss zero-carbon buildings at the 2019 UN Climate Action Summit.
-The government of Eskişehir in Turkey promised to transform all structures in the city to zero emissions by 2050.
+It devotes about US$ 11 billion to energy efficiency to lower GHG emissions.
+Turkey was the co-leader of the assembly that met to discuss zero-carbon buildings at the 2019 UN Climate Action Summit.
+The government of Eskisehir in Turkey promised to transform all structures in the city to zero emissions by 2050.

-The country of Turkey is known for its strong sunlight and Mediterranean climate.
-Temperatures are moderate, and rainfall is minimal.
-This nation with a stunning natural environment is situated between Europe and Asia and has been considered a link between the two continents.
-Here you can see more details on (what are the best cities to live in Turkey).
-There are four hundred eighty-six beaches, 22 marinas, and seven yacht docks bearing the Blue Flag in the nation, giving its name to turquoise.
-In the tourism hub of Antalya, 206 people claim to come from the Mediterranean.
-Antalya has the world’s most significant number of blue flag beaches.
-With almost half of the world’s eco-friendly Blue Flag beaches, the country ranks third in the number of beaches.
+Turkey is known for its strong sunshine and Mediterranean climate.
+Temperatures are moderate and rainfall is minimal.
+This country’s stunning natural environment is situated between Europe and Asia continents.
+There are 486 beaches, 22 marinas, and 7 yacht docks bearing the blue flag in the nation, giving its name to turquoise.
+With almost half of the world’s eco-friendly blue flag beaches, the country ranks third in the number of beaches.

-In Turkey, there are real estate properties for any budget, and the real estate industry is growing and has seen increased acknowledgment of skilled architects.
-Foreign purchasers have plenty of apartments and villas in various price ranges, from new builds to resales and refurbished flats.
-The selection of houses in the sun can range from the primary and affordable to the expensive and luxurious, with all the most recent modern conveniences to choose from.
+In Turkey, there are real estate properties available for any budget.
+The real estate industry is growing and has received increasing acknowledgment of skilled architects.
+Foreign purchasers will find plenty of apartments and villas in various price ranges, from new buildings to resales to refurbished flats.
+The selection of houses under the sun can range from affordable to expensive and luxurious, including the most recent modern conveniences to choose from.

 9. Growing Economy

-A country spanning Asia and Europe, Turkey serves as a link between the two.
-Ankara is the capital city of Turkey.
-With Istanbul being the largest city.
-Turkey’s young and upwardly mobile population of over 80 million people makes it a perfect place for investors to use the country’s rapidly growing real estate market.
+A country consisting of Asia and Europe, Turkey serves as a link between the two continents.
+Turkey’s young and active population of over 80 million people makes it a perfect place for investing in the rapidly growing real estate market.

-More significant reforms include new legislation passed regarding various property laws, including the real estate registry legislation, the mortgage law, and the law that governs residency.
-In addition, the Turkish tax code has been revised, which directly affects how overseas investors can acquire and develop property in Turkey.
-These changes have helped to make the Turkish real estate market more competitive.
-More than $100 billion in new loans was distributed by banks and mortgage businesses in 2018.
-Turkey welcomed 46 million tourists in 2018, making it the sixth most popular destination on the globe.
-Many tourists demonstrate Turkey’s promising future in the vacation home and hotel markets, both of which rely on a sufficient lodging supply.
+More significant reforms include new legislation passed regarding various property laws, including the real estate registry legislation, the mortgage law, and the law that grants residency.
+In addition, the Turkish tax regulations have been revised, which directly affects how overseas investors can acquire and develop property in Turkey.

-Each year over 1.5 billion people visit Turkey for business and other reasons, making it a regional economic powerhouse with ultra-modern retail centers and excellent access.
-So naturally, this leads to greater demand for infrastructure and amenities in the nation.
+Each year millions of people visit Turkey for business and other reasons, making it an economic powerhouse with ultra-modern business centers and excellent access.
+This naturally leads to greater demand for infrastructure and amenities in the nation.

 What are the Best Places to Buy Property in Turkey?

-According to data from 2013 to the present, foreigners have purchased around 40,000 Istanbul houses, making it the most popular area in Turkey.
-Additionally, it is ranked first in domestic sales.
-Because it comprises 39 districts, it is Turkey’s leading tourist, education, business, and economic center, which, in turn, explains the appeal of real estate.
-A top-notch new airport opened in Istanbul, the European side of Istanbul, and transportation and infrastructure became more sophisticated.
-The neighborhoods differ significantly, from conservative communities to areas for partying and shopping.
-Istanbul has a lot of available options for those who are okay with urban living.
+- Istanbul: According to the data from 2013 to the present day, foreigners have purchased around 40,000 Istanbul houses, making it the most popular area in Turkey.
+It is also the top city in domestic sales.
+Because it is Turkey’s leading tourist, education, business, and economic center with 39 districts.
+A top-notch new airport opened in the European side of Istanbul and transportation and infrastructure became more sophisticated.
+The neighborhoods vary, from conservative communities to areas for partying and shopping.
+Istanbul has many available options for those who enjoy urban living.

-Antalya province is aggressively competing with other local markets.
-In the cities of Antalya and its seaside resorts like Alanya, Side, Kerner, and Belek, foreigners purchased around (33,600) houses between 2013 to 2018.
-As a result of its international atmosphere, various foreigners, including Russians, Europeans, Brits, Asians, and Middle Easterners, flock to the area.
-They now call it home and spend the whole year there.
-Its exceptional hospitality, nightlife, and retail sectors, as well as the top beaches in Turkey as ranked by TripAdvisor, all combine to make it truly stand out.
+- Antalya Province: Antalya province is aggressively competing with other local markets.
+In the city of Antalya and its seaside resorts such as Alanya, Side, Kemer, and Belek, foreigners purchased around 33,600 houses between 2013 to 2018.
+As a result of its international atmosphere, various foreigners including Russians, Europeans, Brits, Asians, and Middle Easterners flock to the area.
+They now call it home and spend the whole year here.
+Its exceptional hospitality, nightlife, retail sector, and the top beaches in Turkey ranked by TripAdvisor, having this region stand out.

-Despite being a top 6 spot for foreign home sales in 2013, Bursa saw a significant boost in 2016 when it became third most popular for unfamiliar house sales.
-The popularity of Turkish coffee, which many Middle Eastern consumers find comparable to their own culture and lifestyle, is due to their discovered parallels.
-Because Bursa starts at just under £20,000, it is one of the more affordable locations to purchase property in Turkey.
-Bursa is also home to the Uludag ski resort, providing outdoor activities all year round.
+- Bursa: Despite being in the top 6 locations for foreign home sales in 2013, Bursa saw a significant boost in 2016 when it became the third most popular for property sales.
+Properties in Bursa start at just under US$ 27,000 as it is one of the more affordable locations in Turkey.
+Bursa is also home to the Uludag ski resort, providing outdoor activities year-round.

-Instead, many foreign investors occupy the shores of the Black Sea, Aegean, and the Mediterranean, and some of them even reside in Turkey full-time.
-So it’s time to have a look at some other areas with possible real estate investments.
+Apart from the popular cities mentioned above, many foreign investors prefer the shores of the Black Sea, Aegean, and the Mediterranean, and some of them even reside in these places full-time.
+Other places to buy property in Turkey are listed below.

-Even though people from many nations have acquired homes, Foreigners, especially Brits, have long adored Bodrum.
-Many ex-pats from the UK call Bodrum home, and their affinity for the city is not new.
-Creative artisans and authors have sought out Bodrum for inspiration for decades.
-Prospective property buyers can browse 20 coastal villages and resorts, known as the origin of Turkish Blue Voyage cruises.
-This location now attracts a global following of yacht owners.
+- Bodrum Peninsula: Even though people from many nations have acquired homes, especially Brits, foreigners have long adored Bodrum.
+Many ex-pats from the UK call Bodrum home, and their affection for the city is not new.
+Creative artists and authors have sought out Bodrum for inspiration for decades.
+Prospective property buyers can browse 20 coastal villages and resorts, known as the origin of Turkish blue voyage cruises.
+This location now attracts yacht owners from all over the world.

-Turkey, a country with a significant economy, offers several cities with magnificent coastal views, diverse cultural and historical heritage, vibrant demographics, and sustainable tourist options.
-When you select a home in Turkey, you may start enjoying all of these advantages.
+Turkey, a country with a significant economy, offers many cities with stunning coastal views, diverse cultural and historical heritage, vibrant demographics, and sustainable tourism.
+When you buy a property in Turkey, you can start enjoying all these advantages.